programmer90000/linux-set-up-docs/set-up-individual-apps.md

 > Note: If a site on Brave isn't working, click on the Brave icon in the address bar and disable `scripts`, `fingerptinting` or `shields`

+### Troubleshooting

+If opening Brave browser causes the System Settings app to open, disable/ delete the Raindrop extension

 ## Microsoft Edge

 - Sign in